acrokeMIT/acrokeMIT/content/publication/asymmetric-catalytic-coupling-of-organoboranes-alkynes-and-imines-possessing-a-removable-trialkylsilyloxy-ethyl-group-direct-access-to-enantiomerically-pure-primary-allylic-amines/index.md

 authors:
   - Sejal J. Patel
   - Timothy F. Jamison
-publication: _Angewandte Chemie_
+publication: "_Angewandte Chemie 43(30), 3941-3944_, DOI: 10.1002/anie.200460044"
-abstract: The aryl substituent on the catalyst is central to the success of the title reaction (see scheme) which affords allylic amines in up to 89 % ee and 91 % yield with a catalyst derived from [Ni(cod)2] and a P-chiral ferrocenyl phosphane (e.g. 1).
-The coupling products are easily deprotected to enantiomerically enriched, tetrasubstituted primary allylic amines, which can be recrystallized to optical purity.
+summary: "The aryl substituent on the catalyst is central to the success of the title reaction (see scheme) which affords allylic amines in up to 89 % ee and 91 % yield with a catalyst derived from [Ni(cod)2] and a P-chiral ferrocenyl phosphane (e.g. 1).
+The coupling products are easily deprotected to enantiomerically enriched, tetrasubstituted primary allylic amines, which can be recrystallized to optical purity."
 draft: false
 featured: false
 tags: